smart-data-models/dataModel.VerifiableCredentials/Attestation/doc/spec_DE.md

       description: Defines information about the subject that is described by the Verifiable Attestation
       properties:
         id:
-          description: Property.
-Defines the DID of the subject that is described by the Verifiable Attestation
+          description: Defines the DID of the subject that is described by the Verifiable Attestation
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property